alexdrel/smart-tslint-rules/README.md

 For example, \`[true, "singleChar": "\"'" ]\` would not report a failure on the string literals "a" or 'a'.`,

+Individual rules can be enabled and configured to express preference and smooth the transitions.
+E.g. start with allowing both kinds of quotes for all but long words and then gradually restrict the ruleset.

 ### restrict-literal-concat
 Prefer template literals to string concatenation.

 Short literal can be allowed with setting  ```[true, { "allow-length": 5 }]```

+Setting ``allow-length`` to relatively high limit enables baby steps for removing '+' concatenation in a codebase.

+## Help needed
+* Documentation
+* Ideas for improvements
+* New 'smart' rules - especially ones that can be realistically applied in existing codebases
+* Tests